pivotal/docs-tap/workloads/web.hbs.md

 # Using web workloads

-This topic describes how to use the `web` workload type.
+This topic tells you how to use the `web` workload type.

 ## <a id="overview"></a>Overview